 Under eating can severely mess our hormones up as you already probably very well know.
-But to recover from this mess (and hypothalamic amenorrhea), how should you really eat?
+But to recover from this mess and especially hypothalamic amenorrhea, how should you really eat?

 As a general rule, eat a lot of food, and eat a lot of variety!
-But let's get little more detailed, because say you're eating a lot but almost not touching carbs or fat… you can definitely do it better.
+But let's get little more detailed.

-Here are the five things you should know about eating to recover from hypothalamic amenorrhea as quickly as you can:
+Here are the five things you should know about eating to recover from hypothalamic amenorrhea as quickly as possible.

 1. You Need to Eat At Least 2500 Calories a Day

-This is what is suggested in No Period, Now What and I can completely agree.
+This is what is suggested in No Period, Now What .
 You need this amount of calories to let your body do the repair work, because your cells and tissues are damaged as the result of your body being undernourished for a long time.

 I get it that 2500 calories may sound like enormous amount to you, especially if you've put your body through a 1200-1600 calories a day diet… Then the contrast is huge.
 You may need to eat TWICE as much as you've eaten so far!